 state, such as

-the condition being evaluated.
-This means that you can't use an alerting policy
+the condition is evaluated.
+Because of this behavior, you can't use an

 with a metric-absence alerting condition to determine if a VM instance

 is running.
 For information on VM instance states, see